truenas/documentation/content/SCALE/DevNotes.md

 ---
 title: "Developer's Notes"
-description: "Running updates about TrueNAS SCALE Nightly status and current issues."
-tags: ["SCALE"]
 weight: 2
 ---

+{{< toc >}}

 {{< expand "Update Log" >}}

 > 02/04/2021 - Rounding out the last set of feature to merge for the release of 21.02, support for dynamic charts and managing additional catalog repos has merged.

 > 01/29/2021 - First early look at the new TrueNAS CLI has been merged into SCALE Nightly images.
-To launch run "cli" from the shell.
+To launch, run `cli` from the shell.

 > 01/16/2021 - Updated Debian base image, SCALE now includes Kernel 5.10 as well as updates to all other base packages